marianareyesa/C_2DGame/README.md

 ## Compile and run
 Once dependencies are set, you can compile the project with `cmake` in CLion and run it directly.
 Via command line you can ask `cmake` to generate the `Makefile` and then run `make all`
+To compile the code, make sure to have sfml installed and run g++ src/*.cpp -Iinclude -o exec -lsfml-graphics -lsfml-window -lsfml-system
 ## Implementation Guidelines

 ### Game (game.cpp)